kyma-incubator/compass/docs/architecture/runtime-agent-contract.md

 ## Establishing trusted connection

-Runtime Agent automates the process of [establishing trusted connection](./establishing-trusted-connection.md#establishing-trusted-connection) between [Runtime](../terminology.md#runtime) and Managemt Plane.
-To initialy trigger the process the [Runtime Provisioner](../terminology.md#mp-runtime-provisioner) configures the Runtime Agent providing it the required parameters to establish the trusted connection between Management Plane and the Runtime.
+Runtime Agent automates the process of [establishing trusted connection](./establishing-trusted-connection.md#establishing-trusted-connection) between [Runtime](../terminology.md#runtime) and Management Plane.
+To initially trigger the process the [Runtime Provisioner](../terminology.md#mp-runtime-provisioner) configures the Runtime Agent providing it the required parameters to establish the trusted connection between Management Plane and the Runtime.
 The Runtime Agent configuration in its minimal scope requires setting up the form of the initial secured connection to the [Connector](../terminology.md#mp-connector).
 Currently, Runtime Provisioner sets up on the Runtime a resource that holds the one-time token to enable the pairing.
-Runtime Agent triggered by the creation of the resource performs the pairing process and in the end the trusted connection between the Runtime and the Management Plane is established.
+Runtime Agent triggered by the creation of the resource performs the pairing process and in the end, the trusted connection between the Runtime and the Management Plane is established.
 At this point further communication between Runtime Agent and Management Plane, and [Application](../terminology.md#application) and Runtime is possible.

 ## Renewing trusted connection